zorouyang/CameraXApp/README.md

 2. No clipping (Scan box)
 3. Improving the Accuracy of Image Recognition <Bitmap(RGB) to YUV>

+#TBC optimize

-decode image from gallery, to be upgraded, it needs to dynamically identify the proportion of two-dimensional codes, dynamically compress or tailor.
+Decode image from gallery, it needs to dynamically Recognize the proportion of qrcode, dynamically compress or clipping.

 Author: Zor Ouyang <zorouyang@163.com>